project-bluebird/simurgh/README.md

 pip install .
 ```

-If the dockers are running, then one can communicate with the BlueSky simulator (via
+If BlueSky and BlueBird are running, then one can communicate with the simulator (via
-BlueBird) using pydodo:
+BlueBird) using PyDodo:

 ```python
 >>> import pydodo